makeitlabs/authbackend/README.md

 (This will avoid sending real users slack messages for things you do in non-production environments

+### Fix wsgl config

+Verify that `authserver.wsgi` is set for your appopriate deploy!

 ### If you care about getting Slack training invites working: